marten-seemann/OXID-Module-Connector/README.md

 ## Contribute modules

-Getting your own module is quite easy: simply send us a pull request with a recipe for your module.
+Getting your own module into OMC is quite easy: simply send us a pull request with a recipe for your module.
 Here's how to [create a recipe](https://github.com/OXIDprojects/OXID-Module-Connector/wiki/Contributing).

 ## Changelog